Maria Shriver’s Sunday Paper: Finding the “Why” in Your Life

 Mari Andrew is a writer, illustrator, and speaker best known for her creative daily posts on Instagram.
 What started out as making one drawing a day for a year as a way to express herself in a time of grief, has inspired over a million devoted fans.
 Mari’s first book, Am I There Yet?—a collection of essays and illustrations—debuted on the New York Times bestseller list in 2018.
 Our friends at 1440 Multiversity recently spoke with Mari about creativity and what it takes to show up as your full self—both in life and in art.

 On My Podcast, Meditation Teacher Sharon Salzberg Encourages You to Stay Focused on Your Purpose, Even When You Don’t Feel Valued

 I always enjoy speaking with Architect of Change and SP columnist Sharon Salzberg, best-selling author and meditation teacher.
-In this interview for my podcast “Meaningful Conversations,” we discover what inspires Sharon and how meditation led her to move past childhood trauma.
-[WATCH A PREVIEW CLIP] and [SUBSCRIBE TO HEAR OUR CONVERSATION ON MONDAY]
+In this interview for my podcast “Meaningful Conversations,” we discover what inspires Sharon and how meditation led her to move past childhood trauma. and

 This Week on Today: Is Gender Bias Affecting Medical Treatment For Women?